codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many hipsters does it take to change a lightbulb?
-Oh, it's a really obscure number.
-You've probably never heard of it.
+What did the ocean say to the shore?
+Nothing, it just waved.

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+What does the International System of Quantities refer 1024 bytes as?
- 1. Inkscape
+ 1. Kibibyte
- 2. Paint.NET
+ 2. Kelobyte
- 3. Adobe Photoshop
+ 3. Kilobyte
- 4. GIMP
+ 4. Kylobyte

 <details>
   <summary>Answer</summary>
-  Inkscape
+  Kibibyte
 </details>